 There are few things more important to the success of an online presence than an engaging blog.
 Your blog is one of the key touchpoints you have to connect with existing customers, as well as one of the most robust marketing channels available to develop new customers.

 For many businesses, buying blog content offers an excellent return on investment.
 To be sure, it takes time upfront to find a writer or article service that can consistently turn out high-quality work.
 But the payoff is that you get to put your website content development on auto-pilot.
 As a result, you can spend your time in other areas of your business and move forward faster.

 Why buy articles for your blog?

 Given how important blogging is to your website’s visitor traffic and customer conversions, many business owners are loath to give up control.
-But there are several strong reasons why you should consider buying blog posts instead of writing them yourself.
+But there are three strong reasons why you should consider buying blog posts instead of writing them yourself.